Loading NuWatt Energy...

 Yes, but properties in the Strawbery Banke area and downtown historic district require Historic District Commission (HDC) review.
 Panels must not be visible from public streets.
 Best practices: use all-black panels with low-profile flush mounts, install on rear-facing roofs, and submit a visibility study.
 HDC review adds 4-6 weeks to permitting.
 Most of greater Portsmouth outside historic zones requires only a standard building permit with no HDC involvement.

-A cash-purchased 8 kW system in Portsmouth pays back in approximately 9.2 years.
-Despite the higher per-watt cost (seacoast premium), Portsmouth has a faster payback than Manchester or Nashua because: (1) higher property values mean larger property tax exemption savings, (2) tourism-driven summer peak demand aligns with solar production, and (3) excellent coastal sun exposure.
+A cash-purchased 8 kW system in Portsmouth pays back in approximately 8.6 years.
+Despite the higher per-watt cost (seacoast premium), Portsmouth benefits from: (1) Unitil's higher electric rate ($0.26/kWh) generating higher NEM credits, (2) higher property values meaning larger property tax exemption savings, and (3) excellent coastal sun exposure.
 After payback, you generate free electricity for 15+ years.

 Yes.
 The $200-$600 extra for marine-grade components is small against the $25,000 system cost and protects your investment for 25+ years.
 Portsmouth's high property values make the property tax exemption more valuable.
-The coastal location provides excellent sun exposure with minimal tree shading near the water.
-And NEM 2.0 credits at $0.21/kWh are locked through 2041.
-The total 25-year savings easily justify the premium.
+Unitil's $0.26/kWh rate is the highest of NH's investor-owned utilities, generating ~$0.22/kWh in NEM credits locked through 2041.
+The total 25-year savings of approximately $74,673 easily justify the premium.

-We understand Portsmouth's seacoast requirements, historic district rules, and Eversource interconnection.
+We understand Portsmouth's seacoast requirements, historic district rules, and Unitil interconnection.
 Get a quote that accounts for marine-grade components, your specific property, and salt air exposure.
-Real 2026 numbers — no phantom tax credits.
+Cash purchase or 48E PPA — real 2026 numbers with no phantom tax credits.

 Serving Portsmouth, Rye, New Castle, Greenland, and the Seacoast region